Frankly, on Faith: Isaiah 43

 Sure, we don’t always see it.
 Sometimes, this fallen world attacks us left and right.
 Sometimes a change isn’t material or even tangible.
 It just is.

 But our God promises change.
-And in the quiet crevasses of thought, in the loud chaos of the day, when we turn from the busyness of all this world calls … read the rest. . .
+And in the quiet crevasses of thought, in the loud chaos of the day, when we turn from the busyness of all this world calls us to do, and give just a few undiluted moments of attention to Him, we see He is indeed changing things for the better.

 Sweeten my tea and share: